-Where applicable, all projects must meet relevant State Sporting Organisation (SSO) and Australian Standards (eg, change room dimensions, lux lighting requirements).
+Where applicable, all projects must meet Football SA (FSA) and Australian Standards (eg, change room dimensions, lux lighting requirements).
 Projects should comply with Universal Design Principles and Environmentally Sustainable Design.

 Universal Design is a design philosophy that ensures that buildings, environments and experiences are innately accessible to as many people as possible, regardless of their age, level of ability, cultural background, or any other differentiating factors that contribute to the diversity of our communities.